11 Actionable Tips To Avoid Archery Injuries

 Listen to the Body

-Archery is a sport that requires a lot of focus, but it is crucial to listen to your body when you need a break.
+Archery requires a lot of focus, but listening to your body when you need a break is crucial.
 Being in touch with yourself is the most important aspect of any sport.
-If you feel pain or discomfort, stop shooting immediately, and rest until you feel better to head to an archery shop near me.
+If you feel pain or discomfort, stop shooting immediately, rest until you feel better, and head to an archery shop near me.